The Aviation Challenge 2026

 2025 | Virgin Atlantic - Demonstration flights towards Wake Energy Retrieval (WER)

-Under the SESAR program, Virgin Atlantic successfully conducted flight trials marking the beginning of operations, enabling progression towards future Wake Energy Retrieval (WER) capability — a concept in which one aircraft can safely fly within the aerodynamic wake of another to reduce fuel burn and emissions.
+2025 Winner: Best Cross-Industry Collaboration - Under the SESAR program, Virgin Atlantic successfully conducted flight trials marking the beginning of operations, enabling progression towards future Wake Energy Retrieval (WER) capability — a concept in which one aircraft can safely fly within the aerodynamic wake of another to reduce fuel burn and emissions.
 While previously studied in simulations, this trial marked a critical shift from theory to real-world application.

 The ambition was both simple and complex: to synchronize two commercial aircraft, operated by different airlines and departing from different airports, to meet at the same waypoint over the Atlantic at the same time.
 Achieving this required precise coordination across flight planning, air traffic control, and airline operations — all within existing regulatory and safety frameworks.

 Between September and October 2025, 14 flights were planned, with six successfully completed.
 Virgin Atlantic operated four of these successful trials, with aircraft departing from London Heathrow and synchronizing in real time with partner flights from Paris and Amsterdam.
-These flights demonstratedthat formation-based operations could be executed safely and effectively within today’s aviation systems.
+These flights demonstrated that formation-based operations could be executed safely and effectively within today’s aviation systems.

 Implementation Process